jacksonwalters/scotus-v-public/README.md

 This is a partially completed capstone project I did for a data science fellowship with The Data Incubator in Oakland, CA.

-The idea is to compare supreme court opinions and public opinion on given issues.
+The idea is to compare supreme court opinions and public opinion on issues.

 Public opinion data is pulled from ANES data from 1948-2016.
 Supreme Court opinions are publicly available, and text of those opinions were gathered using an API from